helenodia/dreamteam-client/README.md

 ### Plan Two
 During the build I decided, for better or worse, to change course and pause the work I'd done so far in React and Redux to create an API using Laravel so that I could store the players' names and ratings in a table and then work out the random teams serverside.

-My plan was to get the API functioning and then return to REACT and Redux to finalise the app.
+My plan was to get the API functioning and then return to REACT and Redux to finalise the app with the follow layout:

 *Screen one: 'Players'*
 This screen would feature: